Introduction

 History of the accessibility enhancements

 When an area becomes accessible, the learner user interface does not go through radical changes, and, for sure, you are able to use it as usual without retraining.
 We work hard to make this big change as smooth as possible for users, while a lot is being reworked under the hood.
-Have a look at the Look & Feel and User Experience chapter of the Docebo and Accessibility Knowledge Base article to learn more about what accessibility means for Docebo Learn.
+Have a look at the Look & Feel and User Experience chapter of the Docebo and Accessibility Knowledge Base article to learn more about what accessibility means for Docebo.

 Here follows the history of the accessibility enhancements deployed so far, ordered chronologically: